rerun-modules/rundeck-admin/README.md

     rerun rundeck-admin

-If you downloaded the shell archive it is similar, except rerun.bin is the executable that contains the module:
+If you downloaded the shell archive , command listing is similar except rerun.bin is the executable that contains the module:

     rerun.bin rundeck-admin

+**Options**

-The rundeck-admin commands require three options for accessing rundeck:
+The rundeck-admin commands require three common options used to access rundeck:
 --user, --password, --url.

+* `--user`: The user login (eg admin).
+Many commands require this user to be in the "admin" group.
+* `--password`: The login password (eg admin).
+* `--url`: The rundeck base url (eg, http://localhost:4440)

-It can be repetitive to always specify these options each time you run a command.
+It can be repetitive to always specify these options each time you run a command or you may not like passing the credential information on the command line.
-Rerun can help populate them via an answer file.
-For example,
+Rerun can help populate options and their arguments via an answer file.
+For example, here is an answers files that stores the user, password and url values:

-    cat >rundeck-admin.answers<<EOF
+    cat >creds<<EOF
     USER=admin
     PASSWORD=admin
     URL=http://localhost:4440